St Mary's School, Shaftesbury

 St Mary's School was a private Roman Catholic day and boarding school for girls, founded in 1945 in a rural setting near Shaftesbury, England.
 The school had a sixth form and was a member of the Girls' Schools Association.
 After operating at a loss for some time, the school closed in July 2020.

 Although the school's postal address was in Dorset, its site lay just over the county border in Wiltshire, within the parish of Donhead St Mary.

 History

 St Mary's was founded in 1945 by the nuns of the Institute of the Blessed Virgin Mary (also known as the Sisters of Loreto) whose principles are based on the life and works of Mary Ward.
 Hence it had the same motto as its sister schools in Ascot and Cambridge.

 The school became a registered charity in 1995.
 It was managed by a board of governors, but retained its strong Catholic ethos.

-In 2018, the charity had income of £4.7 million.
+In 2018, the charity had an income of £4.7 million.
 This was £866,000 less than its expenses, which included £943,000 in bursaries and scholarships that were granted to 96 pupils.